 3. Toggle Scoring for Design signals

 In the coverage-driven verification approach, we tend to perform different types of coverage analysis as per the requirements of any project.
-One of the analyses is the toggle scoring of design module signals.
+One of the analysis is the toggle scoring of design module signals.
 Toggle coverage analysis assures all ports/nets are exercised during verification.
 As per the project requirements, the toggle coverage can be captured for only module I/O ports, internal signals, or even both.
 Cadence IMC provides some commands to capture the toggle coverage for module ports and internal signals.
 The commands are described as below:

 Introduction – This command enables the toggle scoring for module ports only.
 Using this command, the internal signals or nets of the design modules are not scored for toggle coverage throughout the design hierarchy.